-Theatrical distribution revenue was lower as there were no significant titles released in the current quarter compared to Ant-Man And The Wasp: Quantumania in the prior-year quarter.
-The prior-year quarter also included the benefit of the ongoing performance of Avatar: The Way of Water, which was released in December 2022.
+The decrease in theatrical distribution revenue was lower as there were no significant titles released in the current quarter compared to Ant-Man And The Wasp: Quantumania in the prior-year quarter.
+The current quarter included Inside Out 2 and Kingdom of The Planet of The Apes.
+The prior-year quarter also included the benefit of the ongoing performance of Galaxy Vol. 3, Avatar: The Way of Water, Little Mermaid, Elemental and Indiana Jones And The Dial Of Destiny, which was released in December 2022, most territories in the last few days of June 2023.